mxagar/satellite_image_water_vectorizer/README.md

 ### Step 3: Extract Water Shapes

-In a regular situation, the NDWI map should be used to detect water bodies: pixels with an index value that passes a known threshold are expected to be water pixels; however, since the Scene 2 has no valid NDWI, I decided to employ the NDVI map instead.
-The rationale behind using the NDVI is that one could expect vegetation around water bodies &mdash; but, as already mentioned, the results are not convincing.
+In a regular situation, the NDWI map should be used to detect water bodies: pixels with an index value that passes a known threshold are expected to be water pixels; however, the NDWI map of Scene 2 is not as homogeneous as expected.

-In contrast, the implemented generic approach works correctly for Scene 1 (but using the NDWI map, as it should be the case).

 In case the NDWI or the relevant bands have a low quality, other approaches are worth trying to extract water bodies: